rocket-pool/docs.rocketpool.net/docs/en/odao/monitoring.md

 - Your Execution client is functioning properly if the Network Stats in the lower-left quadrant are being populated.
 - Your Consensus client is functioning properly if the peer count in the upper-right quadrant is updating with a non-zero number; the exact number depends on your choice of client and your network configuration.
 - Your node's ETH balance is displayed in the table at the bottom right.
-- Any Operating System updates or Smartnode updates are presented in the `Available Updates` box in the top-middle panel.
+- Any Operating System updates or Smart Node updates are presented in the `Available Updates` box in the top-middle panel.

 ::: tip NOTE
-Operating System and Smartnode updates require the update tracker, which you can install via `rocketpool service install-update-tracker`.
+Operating System and Smart Node updates require the update tracker, which you can install via `rocketpool service install-update-tracker`.
 :::

-For information on how to prepare the metrics system and the Smartnode dashboard, please visit the [Monitoring your Node's Performance](../node-staking/performance) and the [Setting up the Grafana Dashboard](../node-staking/grafana.mdx) pages of the Smartnode documentation.
+For information on how to prepare the metrics system and the Smart Node dashboard, please visit the [Monitoring your Node's Performance](../node-staking/performance) and the [Setting up the Grafana Dashboard](../node-staking/grafana.mdx) pages of the Smart Node documentation.

 ## The Oracle DAO Dashboard